 BC Liberals and friends had better start worrying because Vaughn Palmer may be taking off gloves and blindfold.
-The pundit who has all the tools, and a toolbox, laid implements aside frequently during recent years but he now seems ready for action.
+The pundit who has all the tools, and a toolbox, often laid implements down during recent years but now might be ready for action.
 Government failings don’t particularly anger the Dean, but he is gaining an amused focus.
 For Clark’s diehards, that renewed interest makes him dangerous.

 In another column, Palmer lays out behaviour that displays entrenched contempt for ethics and political morality:

 While the B.C.
 Liberals plead poverty on any number of spending priorities, they’ve not exercised restraint on a government advertising budget that is poised to hit $64 million over Premier Christy Clark’s two years in office.